plotly/dash-bio/.github/pull_request_template.md

 - [ ] Ensure that your `requirements.txt` is complete and contains the specific versions of all Python packages you are using (if you are running in a virtual environment and have only the necessary packages installed for your component, you can just use `pip freeze > requirements.txt`)
 - [ ] Run your application successfully in a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)
 - [ ] Delete `usage.py` (your application should be in `tests/dash/app_[app name].py`)
+- [ ] Add your sample test data into the tests/sample_data folder
 - [ ] Update/regenerate `package-lock.json` (run `npm install`)
 - [ ] Regenerate tarball (run `python setup.py sdist`, then copy `dist/dash_bio-0.0.1.tar.gz` into the top-level directory)
 - [ ] Address all comments in the code review, and look for a :dancer:!